The elementary construction of formal anafunctors: Preliminaries

 \end{example}

-In addition, we need to consider a 2-categorical version of subcanonicity, and here we cannot avoid involving the 2-arrows.
-This makes the notion essentially 2-categorical, and not just a structure on the underlying 1-category as is the case for definition \ref{def:strict_pretopology}.
+In addition, we need to consider a 2-categorical version somewhat analogous to subcanonicity, and here we cannot avoid involving the 2-arrows.
+This makes the notion essentially 2-categorical, and not just a structure on the underlying 1-category as is the case for Definition~\ref{def:strict_pretopology}.\footnote{For the sense in which this deserves to be considered a type of subcanonicity, cf \cite[Lemma 52]{GarnerBourke}, which states that an ff regular epimorphism is also co-ff. }